wellhaomin/wellhaomin.github.io/_pages/about.md

   - /about.html
 ---

-👋 Hi, I am Min.
+👋 Hi, I'm Min.
-😀 I am interested in Robotics and so on.
+😀 I'm interested in Robotics and so on.
 🌱 I’m currently learning how to design a personal website.

 <img src="/images/about.jpg" alt="AI" title="AI change world!" width="500" >